How to Become an Ethical Hacker in 2025?

 The word ‘hacker' originally defined a skilled programmer proficient in machine code and computer operating systems.
-Today, a 'hacker' is a person who consistently engages in hacking activities, and has accepted hacking as a lifestyle and philosophy of their choice.
-Hacking is the practice of modifying the features of a system, to accomplish a goal outside of the creator's original purpose.
+Today, a 'hacker' is a person who consistently engages in hacking activities and has accepted hacking as a lifestyle and philosophy of choice.
+Hacking is the practice of modifying the features of a system to accomplish a goal outside of the creator's original purpose.

-Before understanding how to become an ethical hacker, let us understand more about the role.
+Before we understand how to become an ethical hacker, let us understand what ethical hacking is.

 What is Ethical Hacking?

 The term ‘hacking’ has very negative connotations, but that's only until the role of an ethical hacker is fully understood.
-Ethical hackers are the good guys of the hacking world, the ones who wear the "white hat".
-So what does the role of an ethical hacker entail?
-Instead of using their advanced computer knowledge for nefarious activities, ethical hackers identify weaknesses in data computer security for business and organizations across the globe, to protect them from hackers with less honest motives.
+Ethical hackers are the good guys of the hacking world, the ones who wear the "white hat."
+So, what does the role of an ethical hacker entail?
+Instead of using their advanced computer knowledge for nefarious activities, ethical hackers identify weaknesses in data computer security for businesses and organizations across the globe to protect them from hackers with less honest motives.

 Become a Certified Ethical Hacker!